nus-cs2103-AY2223S1/tp/docs/team/tan-jia-rong.md

 #### Navigation ([#64](https://github.com/AY2223S1-CS2103T-T10-1/tp/pull/64))

-* **New Feature:** Added `goto` command.
+* **New Features:** Added `goto` and `home` commands.
   * What it does: <br>
-    Allows users to navigate to specific module to view information relevant to the particular module.
+    To allows users to navigate to specific module to view information relevant to the particular module and navigate back to the home page to have an overview of details stored in Plannit.
   * Justification: <br>
     Initial implementation of AB3 consisted of only contacts, while Plannit features many more components, with the main components being `Module` and `Person`.